 Colin Copp is the Chief Administrative Officer of Jazz Aviation LP with 25 plus years of experience in the aviation industry.
 He has been extensively involved over the years in the corporate and organizational strategy and has held several key positions of management and senior leadership in both the operations and administration sides of the business.

 He attended Trinity Western University's Aviation Program and holds a Commercial Pilot License.

 He is a graduate of the Justice Institute of BC where he obtained his certification as a Negotiator and Mediator; is a graduate of the Director Education Program at the Rotman School of Management - University of Toronto; and is a graduate from Richard Ivey School of Business - University of Western ON where he obtained his MBA degree.

 - Dr. Ellen Giesbrecht

-Ellen is Acting Senior Medical Director for Acute Perinatal Services at BC Women’s Hospital.
-She recently received her Canadian Certified Physician Executive designation, a national certification recognizing excellence in leadership through education and leadership assessment.
+In May 2013, Ellen received her Canadian Certified Physician Executive designation, a national certification recognizing excellence in leadership through education and leadership assessment.

 - Barb Hestrin

 Barb has a long history with BC Women's, working as a Director for several programs, and more recently as a Senior Administrative Officer.